 Note that the government has paused all repayment on federally held student loans through the end of 2022, with no interest to be charged during that period and no loans to be held delinquent or in default.

-After you’ve determined that you need to enlist the help of a professional, you could get lost in the sea of options.
-It can be difficult to know where to start.
+After you’ve determined that you need to enlist the help of a certified financial professional, you could get lost in a sea of expensive options.
+It can be difficult to know where to find free financial help.

-A good way to find quality help for cheap or free is to look for nonprofit agencies.
-They’re funded by grants and tend to provide resources for free or lower fees unlike for-profit groups do.
-Here are three kinds of services to seek.
+A good way to find free financial consulting services is to look for nonprofit agencies.
+They’re funded by grants and tend to provide resources for no or lower fees, unlike for-profit groups.

-If you’re looking for in-person help near you, see if a Financial Planning Day program is happening near you.
-Four national financial nonprofits come together to offer a multitude of resources annually in different parts of the country.
+If you’re looking for in-person and free financial planning assistance near you, research Financial Planning Day programs.
 Some certified financial planners volunteer their time and services through speeches and one-on-one counseling on issues such as:

 - Creating and maintaining a budget

 - Managing credit and debt